 We have experienced and highly trained doctors and staff who provide ultrasound services with outstanding results.
 Our ultrasound procedures are safe, affordable, and convenient.
-We are committed to providing high-quality ultrasound services to the community of Johns Creek, and surrounding locations, including Lawrenceville, Alpharetta, and Cumming, GA.
+We are committed to providing high-quality ultrasound services to the community of Suwanee, and surrounding locations, including Lawrenceville, Alpharetta, and Cumming, GA.

 At North Atlanta Women’s Care, we use ultrasound technology for a variety of reasons.
 Ultrasounds are often performed at specific stages of a women’s pregnancy.
 We also use ultrasounds to assess: